ucb-ee106/eecs106a-fa23site/policies.md

 Collaboration on homework sets is encouraged, but all students must write up their own solution set.
 Additionally, every student is accountable for the solutions they submit and may be asked to discuss them with a GSI or instructor. **Please list all collaborators at the top of each submitted homework set.**

-We will hold **weekly homework parties!** They will be held each Monday 6:00pm - 8:00pm.
-They will be staffed by TAs and readers to assist students working through the homework.
+We will hold **weekly homework parties!** They will be held each Monday 7:00pm - 9:00pm.
+They will be staffed by TAs and assistants to help students working through the homework.
 These hours are dedicated to homework only.

-Additionally, you will receive one homework drop if you complete both post-midterm surveys.
+Additionally, you will receive one homework drop if you complete **both** post-midterm surveys.

-## Midterms

-There will be two midterms covering the course material, on **Thursday, September 29**, and **Tuesday, November 15**.
-The midterms will be held in person during class time.
-Students will be allowed a cheat sheet.

 ## Labs